cdapio/cdap/cdap-docs/reference-manual/source/cli-api.rst

    ``start-debug spark <app-id.spark-id> [<runtime-args>]``,"Starts a Spark program in debug mode. <runtime-args> is specified in the format ""key1=a key2=b""."
    ``start-debug worker <app-id.worker-id> [<runtime-args>]``,"Starts a worker in debug mode. <runtime-args> is specified in the format ""key1=a key2=b""."
    ``start-debug workflow <app-id.workflow-id> [<runtime-args>]``,"Starts a workflow in debug mode. <runtime-args> is specified in the format ""key1=a key2=b""."
+   ``stop app <app-id> programs [of type <program-types>]``,"Command to stop one or more programs of an application.
+By default, stop all flows, services, and workers.
+A comma separated list of program types can be specified, which will start all programs of those types.
+For example, specifying ""flow,workflow"" will stop all flows and workflows in the application."
    ``stop flow <app-id.flow-id>``,"Stops a flow."
    ``stop mapreduce <app-id.mapreduce-id>``,"Stops a MapReduce program."
    ``stop service <app-id.service-id>``,"Stops a service."